30-Day Money Back Guarantee

 Iron requirements shift significantly after menopause but remain important for energy production and cognitive function.
 Pre-menopausal women need careful monitoring to avoid both deficiency and excess, while post-menopausal women typically require less but shouldn't assume they need none.

-Vitamin C supports collagen production and provides antioxidant protection that becomes more important as cellular repair slows with age.
+Vitamin C supports collagen production and provides antioxidant support that becomes more important as cellular repair slows with age.
 Our Liposomal Vitamin C (1500 mg) offers enhanced absorption and is generally gentler on the stomach than traditional forms.
 For those preferring a food-based approach, our Whole-Food Vitamin C (675 mg) provides vitamin C from organic berries with naturally occurring bioflavonoids.

 Nutrient Primary Role Best Food Sources Optimal Timing